Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: A Specific Hidden Sector with FI=0

-is the scalar component of the massive gauge vector supermultiplet.
+which is the scalar component of the massive gauge vector supermultiplet.
 Note that, for simplicity, we have \emph{dropped the VEV bracket notation} from these final expressions for all moduli dependent quantities.
 We will continue to do this in every {\it final} result throughout the rest of this section.
+Note that at order $\epsilon_S^2$, the five brane axion and the five-brane scalar perturbation $\delta z$ enter the definitions of $\phi$ and $\eta$ as well.

 Similarly, the fermion $\psi^1_{\xi}$ is a linear combination of the fermionic parts of the chiral moduli multiplets.
-Using the expressions for the Killing fields $k_{S}$, $k_{T}^{i}$ given in \eqref{rain2} and for the metrics $g_{S\bar{S}}$, $g_{i\bar{j}}^{T}$ presented in \eqref{black1} now restricted to $i,j=1,2,3$, we find that
+Using the expressions for the Killing fields $k_{S}$, $k_{T}^{i}$, $k_Z$ given in \eqref{rain2} and for the moduli space metrics presented in Appendix C, now restricted to $i,j=1,2,3$, we find that

 As discussed in Section 2, $\psi^1_{\xi}$ combines with the gaugino $\lambda_{2}$ to form a massive Dirac fermion